mkavulich/ccpp-doc/CCPPtechnical/source/HostSideCoding.rst

 At the beginning of each run, the ``cdata`` structure needs to be set up.
 Similarly, at the end of each run, it needs to be terminated.
 This is done with subroutines ``ccpp_init`` and ``ccpp_finalize``.
 These subroutines should not be confused with ``ccpp_physics_init`` and ``ccpp_physics_finalize``, which were described in :numref:`Chapter %s <SuiteGroupCaps>`.

+Note that optional arguments are denoted with square brackets.

 .. _SuiteInitSubroutine:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^